franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 | 10 |        | LBU         |    |        |             |
 | 11 |        | JALR        |
 ### Program Counter
-The program counter (PC) determines which instruction will be executed in each cycle.
+The program counter (`PC`) determines which instruction will be executed in each cycle.
 In this design, the Instruction Memory starts from `BFC00000` and extends to `BFC00FFF`, indicating that the initial value of PC (set to `0` in Lab4) should be `BFC00000`.

-Typically, the PC increments by 4 due to the nature of byte addressing.
-In our CPU, each memory block holds 1 byte of data/instruction (equivalent to 8 bits).
+**Typically, the PC increments by 4** due to the nature of byte addressing.
+In our CPU, each memory location holds 1 byte of data/instruction (equivalent to 8 bits).
 Given that the instruction and data widths in the RV32I CPU are both 32 bits, occupying 4 memory locations, the PC must increase by 4 to execute the next instruction.

 However, there are special cases in our design where the PC is relocated to a different value, as outlined in the table below.